0xack13/blogSource/content/post/myfirstpost.md

 [67] pry(main)>
 ```

-'respond_to?' method is another handy feature that we can use to test if the object contains certain method.
+**respond_to?** method is another handy feature that we can use to test if the object contains certain method.
 The question mark in the end of the method indicates a "boolean" return value.

 ``` ruby
 [8] pry(main)> "test".class